sanger/traction-service/documentation/multiplexing/docs/architectural-overview.md

 ## Entity Relationship Diagram

 In order to understand the architecture of the multiplexing system, it is important to understand the entities involved in the system.
-The following diagram shows the entities involved in the multiplexing system and their relationships.
+The following diagram shows the relevant entities and their relationships.

 !!! note